heimrichhannot/contao-login-registration-bundle/README.md

 # Contao Login Registration Bundle

-> This bundle is currently under development and not ready for production use!

 This bundle provide a login frontend module allowing direct register the user if user not exist.

 ## Usage